summary

 AI Summary

-This bill amends the Open Space Lands Acquisition and Development Act to modify grant funding for local government projects involving open space land acquisition and park/recreation area development.
-The bill introduces new definitions for terms like "distressed community" and "distressed location" based on criteria such as poverty rates, unemployment levels, and participation in assistance programs.
-It establishes a tiered grant assistance structure where projects in different types of communities can receive varying levels of state funding: up to 100% for distressed location projects within distressed communities, up to 90% for projects in distressed communities, and up to 75% for distressed location projects not in distressed communities.
-The Department of Natural Resources will prioritize projects in distressed locations and communities and is limited in how much of the annual appropriation can be used for grants to these areas.
-The bill also sets new requirements for grant applications, mandates advance payments for grants, and grants the Department emergency rulemaking powers to implement these changes efficiently.
-Additionally, the bill repeals several existing provisions and definitions related to the original Act, streamlining the legislation's language and approach to open space land grants.
+This bill amends the Open Space Lands Acquisition and Development Act to modify grant provisions for local governments seeking funding for open space land acquisition and park development.
+The bill introduces detailed definitions for terms like "distressed community" and "distressed location," which are based on specific socioeconomic criteria such as poverty rates, school lunch program participation, nutrition assistance, and unemployment rates.
+The bill establishes a tiered grant assistance structure where projects in different categories receive varying levels of financial support: projects in distressed locations within distressed communities can receive up to 100% funding, projects in distressed communities can receive up to 90% funding, and distressed location projects not in distressed communities can receive up to 75% funding.
+The Department of Natural Resources is directed to prioritize grants for projects in distressed locations and communities, and the bill sets limits on the amount of appropriated funds that can be used for grants to these areas.
+Additionally, the bill repeals previous provisions defining terms and grants emergency rulemaking powers to the Department of Natural Resources.
+The legislation aims to provide more targeted financial assistance to local governments in economically challenged areas for open space and park development projects.

 Committee Categories